 In addition to conferring its Distinguished Alumni Awards, the Association sponsors scholarships for future alumni (undergraduate and graduate students) and presents special recognition awards to outstanding alumni.
 The recently expanded alumni awards program includes Alumni Awards of Excellence, which recognize major achievements in the previous year; the Alumni Horizons Awards, which celebrate the achievements of alumni early in their career; and the Alumni Recognition Awards, which recognize the significant contributions made over a number of years by University of Alberta alumni in their local communities and beyond.
-In addition to other Association scholarships, Alumni Council members have initiated a new Millenium Scholarship program, which grants a scholarship to a deserving graduate and undergraduate student annually.
+In addition to other Association scholarships, Alumni Council has initiated a new Millenium Scholarship program for deserving graduate and undergraduate students.